A Preconditioned Iterative Interior Point Approach to the Conic Bundle Subproblem: The KKT system of the ConicBundle Subproblem

-In order to describe the main structure of the primal dual KKT-system for \eqref{eq:candidate}, let us briefly sketch the conic cutting models employed.
+\upd{As the main focus of this work is on solving problem \eqref{eq:candidate} for a single iteration, we will refrain from giving the iteration index $k$ in the following.} In order to describe the main structure of the primal dual KKT system for \eqref{eq:candidate}, let us briefly sketch the conic cutting models employed.
 These build on combinations of the cone of nonnegative vectors, the second order cone and the cone of positive semidefinite matrices, each with a specific trace vector for measuring the ``size'' of its elements,

 Cartesian products of these are described by a triple $t=(n,q,s)$ with $n\in \N_0$, $q\in\N^{n_q}$, $s\in\N^{n_s}$ for some $n_q\in\N_0$, $n_s\in\N_0$ specifying the cone

 The cone $\mathcal{S}^t_+$ will be regarded as a full dimensional cone in $\R^t:=\R^{n(t)}$ with $n(t)=n+\one^\top q+\sum_{i=1}^{n_s}{s_i+1\choose 2}$.
 Whenever convenient, an $x\in \mathcal{S}^t_+$ or $\R^t$ will be split into